Hysterosalpingogram (HSG) Fallopian Tube Recanalization (FTR)

 The CPT codes for a hysterosalpingogram (HSG) are as follows:

-Both codes are used together to cover the procedure and the imaging interpretation.
+Both codes include the catheterization procedure and imaging interpretation.

 It is not routine to prescribe antibiotics for a hysterosalpingogram (HSG) exam.